openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 # References

-1. <a id="ref1"></a>Dori, Dov.
-Model-Based Systems Engineering with OPM and SysML.
+1. <a id="ref1"></a>Dori, Dov. *Model-Based Systems Engineering with OPM and SysML*.
 1st ed.
 New York: Springer, 2016.

 2. <a id="ref3"></a>OpenAI.
 2024.
 "Homepage."
 Accessed May 14, 2024. [https://openai.com/index/hello-gpt-4o/](https://openai.com/index/hello-gpt-4o/)